 One day is a short period of time for a city with as much to see and do as Seville, but if you are up for an active day of walking and doing, you can cover the major sights, wander the historic center, enjoy some tasty tapas, and even take in a flamenco show.

 Visiting Seville for longer?
 Check out my detailed itinerary for 3 days in Seville!
+And if you are planning to visit Seville in winter, we have an in-depth guide and helpful tips!

 My 1-day itinerary for Seville is geared towards first-time visitors.
 We’ll cover the most iconic sights and the quintessential Seville experiences that are a must for the first-timer.